n1healthcare/OcrRouter/docs/BACKENDS.md

 - ✓ Good balance of speed and accuracy
 - ✓ Structured JSON output parsing
 - ✓ Detailed prompting for format control
+- ✓ Strong layout detection and OCR quality

 **Limitations**:
 - ✗ Less specialized than MinerU for academic content
 - ✗ May require tuning for optimal results
+- ✗ Self-hosted only (no API available). ~10-20 sec/page on L4 GPU

 **Best For**:
 - Documents requiring flexible processing